LinCompbio/SCORCH2/README.md

 ### Issue report

-Feel free to open an issue or get in touch with : lin.chen@ed.ac.uk ✉️.
+This project is under development and please feel free to open an issue or get in touch with: lin.chen@ed.ac.uk ✉️.

 ## 📖 Citation